ABlaer/MOR-SM/README.md

 ## Acknowledgment

-MOR-SM is relies on research with  Ben-Gurion University of the Negev and Geological Survey of Israel.
+MOR-SM relies on research with  Ben-Gurion University of the Negev and Geological Survey of Israel.
 I gratefully acknowledge Dr. Ran Nof and Prof. Michael Tsesarsky for taking part in this process.